 The city of Can Tho has many trappings of a modern metropolis, including a gleaming new airport, but the centuries-old floating market remains an essential part of local life.
 The Azerai is just minutes from Cai Rang, the largest floating market in the Mekong Delta.
 Every morning, hundreds of boats gather to sell their harvests in a colorful burst of bustling commerce.
 Winding through the traditional sampan boats with their produce piled high is a highlight of a journey through Vietnam.
 The Azerai can arrange early morning tours led by a Can Tho local who uses insider connections to create a truly special experience.
 When the market quiets down, guests can continue on to explore the river, stopping at an exotic fruit garden to buy fruit directly from the farmer or ride pillion on a motorbike to explore the rice terraces and local villages along the riverbank.
 And at the end of a busy day, the Azerai beckons, a serene and sophisticated retreat cocooned in the watery wonders of the Mekong.

-Getting There: Direct flights to Can Tho are offered from Hanoi (2 hours 10 minutes), Danang (2 hours 20 minutes), Phu Quoc (45 minutes) and Con Dao (45 minutes).
+Direct flights to Can Tho are offered from Hanoi (2 hours 10 minutes), Danang (2 hours 20 minutes), Phu Quoc (45 minutes) and Con Dao (45 minutes).
 The airport is a 30-minute drive to the resort’s welcome pavilion and private pier and the boat ride takes 10 minutes.
 Alternatively, guests can drive from Saigon (3.5 hours).

 Who Should Stay: Families and couples seeking a meaningful cultural experience with plenty of time for poolside lounging.